kellim/feed-reader-testing/README.md

 # Project Overview

 In this project, Udacity provided a web-based application that reads RSS feeds.
 It has Jasmine included and I completed the tests that were originally TODOs and added an additional test for future functionality.
-The original project is at http://github.com/udacity/frontend-nanodegree-feedreader.
+The original project is at http://github.com/udacity/frontend-nanodegree-feedreader and it is a part of Udacity's [Front-end Web Developer Nanodegree](https://www.udacity.com/wiki/nd001)

 ## Viewing the Project
 ### View the Project Online